loftywaif002/moveEmptySpaceIn2DList/README.md

 # moveEmptySpaceIn2DList
-1. This program is a demonstration of how to move an element in a 2 dimensional List (Python 3)
+<br />1.
+This program is a demonstration of how to move an element in a 2 dimensional List (Python 3)
 <br />2.
 To use this program, you need python installed in the OS.
 <br />3.
 In order to run this program, python 3.. has to be installed in your OS.
 <br />4.
 Before running the program, make sure that you go to the directory using CMD(windows) or terminal(MacOSX)